Delhi power company struggles to pay dues as blackouts loom

 Many Indians see cheap or free power as a right, not a privilege, and raising tariffs is especially difficult as the country gears up for a general election due by May.
 Delhi, which separately goes to the polls in a state election in November, witnessed street protests against tariff hikes in March that were led by a prominent anti-corruption activist.

-BRPL is by no means the only distribution company to be hobbled by tariff regulation.
-Singh's government has attempted to fix the financial health of such firms with a $32 billion federal bailout package that came with strict riders.
+Singh's government has attempted to fix the financial health of distribution companies with a $32 billion federal bailout package that came with strict riders.
 But, as a private player, BRPL is not eligible for a slice of the rescue package.

 The inability to pass on the rising costs of power generation has also hit utilities, including Adani Power Ltd (ADAN.NS) and Tata Power Company Ltd (TTPW.NS), both of which posted losses in the first quarter of the current fiscal year.